-process is designed and functioning to the satisfaction of the participants and that there is general public awareness of the process and it's progress informed and respond to a wide range of social and cultural values. reflects the interest and issues raised by the public in the DFA through an effective public participation process. participation process 36 - PAG Satisfaction: Measure the level of satisfaction of the PAG members with the SFM process annually.
+6. Society's Responsibility Sustainable forest management includes society's responsibility for worker and community safety, and the requirement for fair, equitable, and effective forest management decisions 6.1 Fair and Effective Decision-Making Demonstrate that the SFM public participation process is designed and functioning to the satisfaction of the participants and that there is general public awareness of the process and its progress Value 6.1 Decisions guiding forest management on the DFA are informed and respond to a wide range of social and cultural values.
+Objective 6.1.1 Forest management planning adequately reflects the interest and issues raised by the public in the DFA through an effective public participation 6.1.1 Level of participant satisfaction with the public participation process 27 - PAG established and maintained and satisfaction survey implemented 80% satisfaction from surveys (80% = 4/5).
+Variance = -10% 35 - PAG Meetings: Number of Public Advisory Group meeting per year.
+36 - PAG Satisfaction: Measure the level of satisfaction of the PAG members with the SFM process.
 37 - PAG Terms of Reference: Maintain and review annually the SFM plan PAG TOR, to ensure a credible and transparent process.
-The collective understanding of SFM by the forest industry and the public is increased.
-6.4.2 Evidence of efforts to promote capacity development and meaningful participation in general 33 - Number of educational opportunities for information/training that are delivered to the PAG >=4.
-Variance = 1.
-6.4.3 Evidence of efforts to promote capacity development and meaningful participation for Aboriginal communities 27 - Evidence of best efforts to share interests and plans with Aboriginal communities 100% Variance: 0% 6.5 Information for Decision-Making Provide relevant information and educational opportunities to interested parties to The collective understanding of SFM by the forest industry and the public is increased.
-6.5.1 Number of people reached through educational outreach 34 - The number of educational opportunities provided 5.
-Variance: 2 39 - SFM Extension: The number of opportunities provided for SFM extension activities annually. support their involvement in the public participation process, and increase knowledge of ecosystem processes and human interactions with forest ecosystems 6.5.2 Availability of summary information on issues of concern to the public 35 - SFM Annual Report made available to the public Annual Report made available to the public annually via the web.
+Objective 6.1.2 The collective understanding of SFM by the forest industry and the public is increased.
+6.1.2 Evidence of efforts to promote capacity development and meaningful participation in general 28 - Number of educational opportunities for information/training that are delivered 7 Variance = 0 6.1.3 Availability of summary information on issues of concern to the public 29 - SFM Annual Report made available to the public Annual Report made available to the public annually via the web.
 Variance: none 38 - SFM Plan Available for Review: The number of times the SFM plan and associated annual reports will be communicated to the public for review and comment annually.
-Total 35proposed indicators Addition nal Local Level Indicators Removed from the SFMP 10 - Site Index: Site Index for managed stands within the DFA is sustained at the subzone level 41 - Research and Projects: The number of research and development projects and/or partnerships completed within the DFA 42 - Timely Response to Inquiries: The percent of timely responses to documented Forest Management Planning concerns 43 - SFM Public Opinion Survey: Periodically conduct and report out on a DFA wide SFM Public Opinion Survey